yU93r/SteamEmu/post_build/README.release.md

 This is for games that depend on the steam overlay to let people join multiplayer games.
 Alternatively, you can use the dedicated tool `lobby_connect` to join a game lobby.
 Use `SHIFT-TAB` to open the overlay.

 ---

+## Overlay notifications sounds:
+**Note: at the moment this feature is only enabled in the experimental builds for Windows only**
+---

+You can place a `.wav` file called `overlay_achievement_notification.wav` inside either the local `steam_settings/sounds` folder of the game,
+or inside `Goldberg SteamEmu Settings/settings/sounds` folder, to play that audio file whenever an achievement is unlocked.

+You can place a `.wav` file called `overlay_friend_notification.wav` inside either the local `steam_settings/sounds` folder of the game,
+or inside `Goldberg SteamEmu Settings/settings/sounds` folder, to play that audio file whenever a friend sends an achievement.

+You can find an example in `steam_settings.EXAMPLE`

+---